A numerical approach to particle creation in accelerating toy models: Numerical results

-After the evolution of our initial signal for a no potential scenario, we extract the evolved scalar field at $\scri^+$ by taking the signal's data at $r=1$ throughout all the time of the second evolution.
-After the normalization procedure \eqref{Eq:Normalization}, \eqref{Eq:NewNormalization}, and computation of the Bogoliubov coefficients \eqref{Eq:BogoliubovCoefficientAnalysis}, we obtain the $\alpha$ and $\beta$ spectra.
-The evolved signal at $\scri^+$ and the spectra can be observed in Figure [\ref{fig:NoPotBogSpectra}].
-As anticipated, $\phi$ arrives at $\scri^+$ unperturbed, with its waveform preserved but with an inverted sign when compared to the initial signal.
-We also recover the $\alpha$ coefficients peaking around the frequency of the evolved signal, whereas the $\beta$ coefficients are negligible, around two orders of magnitude below the magnitude of the $\alpha$ coefficients.
-To check the trustworthiness of our results, we compute condition \eqref{equation:ImportantFinalSteprewritten}, which numerically gives 1.00045.
+After evolving the initial signal with initial frequency $\omega_0$ in the absence of a potential barrier, we extract the resulting scalar field mode at $\scri^+$ by recording the signal data at $r = 1$ throughout the entire second evolution.
+Following the normalization procedures given in Eqs.~(\ref{Eq:Normalization}) and (\ref{Eq:NewNormalization}), and the computation of the Bogoliubov coefficients in Eq.~(\ref{Eq:BogoliubovCoefficientAnalysis}), we obtain the $\alpha_{\omega\omega'}$ and $\beta_{\omega\omega'}$ spectra.

+The evolved signal at $\scri^+$ and the corresponding spectra are displayed in Fig.~\ref{fig:NoPotBogSpectra}.
+As expected, the mode $\phi_{\omega_0}$ reaches $\scri^+$ unperturbed, preserving its waveform but with an inverted sign relative to the initial signal.
+The $\alpha_{\omega\omega'}$ coefficients peak around the initial frequency of the evolved signal, while the $\beta_{\omega\omega'}$ coefficients are negligible—approximately two orders of magnitude smaller than the $\alpha_{\omega\omega'}$ ones.

+To verify the consistency of our results, we also compute condition~(\ref{equation:ImportantFinalSteprewritten}), which yields a numerical value of $1.00045$, consistent with the unitarity condition for the Bogoliubov transformation.